What is Post-traumatic Growth: The Journey from Adversity to Growth

 - How can you grow from adversity?

-The combination of the Q&A approach, real-life case studies and a range of practical resilience-building strategies guides you gently on the journey from adversity to growth, showing that it’s possible to emerge from trauma’s shadow with not only great well-being but also a deeper sense of meaning and fulfilment in life.
+The combination of the Q&A approach, real-life case studies and a range of practical resilience-building strategies guides you gently on the journey from adversity to growth, showing that it’s possible to emerge from the shadow of trauma with wisdom and wellbeing, a deeper sense of meaning and fulfilment in life.

-There are 5 dimensions to PTG and it’s estimated that around 90% of trauma survivors will experience one of these.
+One of the key models of PTG suggests that there are five main types of ‘benefit’ that people experience and it’s estimated that around 90% of trauma survivors will have one of these.

 Greater personal strength: People who have come through major stressful events often talk about feeling more alive and having a deeper understanding of themselves.
 They know who they really are and what they want in life.
 They have grown through the experience – older, wiser and stronger.